-During the year ended August 31, 2020, the District received approximately \$118,000 of distributions from the CARES Act Provider Relief Fund.
-These distributions from the Provider Relief Fund are not subject to repayment, provided the District is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by the Department of Health and Human Services (HHS).
+The District received approximately \$64,000 and \$118,000 of distributions from the Coronavirus Aid, Relief, and Economic Act (CARES Act) Provider Relief Fund during the years ended August 31, 2021 and 2020, respectively.
+These distributions from the Provider Relief Fund are not subject to repayment, provided the District is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by the Department of Health and Human Services.